 Rating 8.9, Prices start from $25 for a double room

 J4 Samui Hotel is a beachfront property and is only 200 meters from Chaweng Beach.
-This hotel offers a concierge service, 24-hour front desk, airport transfers, room service, and free WiFi throughout the property.
+This hotel offers a concierge service, a 24-hour front desk, airport transfers, room service, and free WiFi throughout the property.

 Rooms and suites are all air-conditioned suites have a comfortable living space and flat-screen TVs.

 Rating 8.7, Prices start from $125 for a one-bed villa room